Vindulamj/rss24-avas-workshop/_speakers/3JohnSubosits.md

 ---

 <!-- Whatever you write below will show up as the speaker's bio -->
-John Subosits is the manager of the Performance-Centric Machine Learning (PCML) team within the Human Interactive Driving (HID) division at Toyota Research Institute (TRI).
-His research focuses on the creation of driver models that drive and adapt as well as the best human racing drivers.
-He holds a bachelor's degree in mechanical and aerospace engineering from Princeton University and master's and Ph.D. degrees in mechanical engineering from Stanford University.
-Trajectory planning for autonomous vehicles at their performance limits was the focus of his doctoral work.
+John Subosits received his B.S.E. degree in mechanical and aerospace engineering from Princeton University and M.S. and Ph.D. degrees in mechanical engineering from Stanford University.
+Currently, he leads the Extreme Performance Intelligent Control group at Toyota Research Institute (TRI).
+His research interests include algorithms for vehicle control that match the performance, robustness, and adaptability of the best human (racing) drivers.